 I'm Karen Kennedy.
 I run a business called Kennedy Accountancy based in the Highlands of Scotland.
 I started the business in October last year (2020) in lockdown.
 And I have got so far 48 clients.
 So a real mix.
 No particular niche, other than my niche is the local community.

-Did an advert in the local paper.
-That was as simple as it was.
-Got my first few clients.
-And it's just grown from there.
-And grown quite organically in terms of referrals.
-But also, I discovered a woman called Karen Rayburn who runs the Profitable Firm.
-So I've been working with them on marketing.
-So using social media, nothing game-changing or that sort of thing.
+I did an advert in the local paper and got my first few clients and it's just grown from there - and grown quite organically in terms of referrals.
+But also, I discovered a woman called Karen Rayburn who runs the Profitable Firm, so I've been working with them on marketing using social media, nothing game-changing.
 But just getting my face out there and talking about my values and things like that.
 And yeah, that's really how it's grown to 48 now.
 So, it's growing a lot quicker than I anticipated, but there's still room for more growth yet, which is really exciting.